Lady smiling in city

 Exams and Tests

-Your doctor can usually diagnose mastitis based on your symptoms and by checking your affected breast.
+Your doctor or midwife can usually diagnose mastitis based on your symptoms and by checking your affected breast.
 Tests usually aren't needed.
 But tests may be done to confirm a diagnosis.
 They may also be done to help guide treatment for other problems that can develop.

 Culture results may also be used to find out which antibiotic will work best for you.